-While most boomers want to age in place, and for many that means a life where a car is a necessity, there are a growing number of baby boomers and rebel retirees moving to pedestrian-friendly communities that offer a high degree of walkability.
+While most boomers want to age in place, and for many, that’s a life where a car is a necessity, there are a growing number of baby boomers and rebel retirees moving to pedestrian-friendly communities that offer a high degree of walkability.

-However, it turns out that this delightful little town located in the Rocky Mountains is ideal for walkable living.
+However, this delightful little town located in the Rocky Mountains is ideal for walkable living.

-While the walking was not exclusive, for years our visits to the library, shopping, museums, and entertainment venues were done on foot.
+While the walking hasn’t been exclusive, for years our visits to the library, shopping, museums, and entertainment venues were done on foot.

 Health and Convenience Combined.